josshhz11/BreastCancerTypePredictionModel/README.md

 Using Jupyter Notebook and Python 3.7

 ## Problem Statement
-Prediction of the types of breast cancer based on the provided genes in the dataset.
+Predicting the types of breast cancer based on the provided genes in the dataset.

 ## Dataset used
 [Breast cancer gene expression - CuMiDa](https://www.kaggle.com/datasets/brunogrisci/breast-cancer-gene-expression-cumida)